sfigg/commercialization-public/docset/test/weg/delivering-a-great-experience-with-low-memory.md

 #### Overall baseline memory footprint

-The typical baseline 32-bit retail Windows image consumes approximately 400 MB in terms of in-use memory post-boot (as measured using the Memory Footprint assessment in the ADK).
+The typical baseline 32-bit retail Windows image consumes approximately 400 MB of in-use memory post-boot (as measured by using the Memory Footprint assessment in the ADK).
 Allowing for 10% headroom or 100 MB on 1 GB, this leaves memory for 2-3 apps to be in physical memory, enabling fast switching between the apps.
 The larger the base operating system memory footprint, the lesser the memory available to the user and apps.

 Key factors that impact baseline OS memory footprint are drivers and pre-loaded software, including anti-malware apps, device desktop apps, and software updaters.